projectcapsule/capsule/docs/content/general/proxy.md

         allowedRegex: "\\w+-lb"
 ```

-In the Kubernetes cluster we could have more Ingress Class resources, some of them forbidden and non-usable by the Tenant owner.
+In the Kubernetes cluster, we could have more Ingress Class resources, some of them forbidden and non-usable by the Tenant owner.

 ```bash
 $ kubectl --context admin@mycluster get ingressclasses